ddowse/jailfox/README.md

 #add path 'pci'    unhide

 # Remove comments in the next 2 lines to allow access to USB devices.
-# Mendatory if Webcam and Headset is connected via USB
+# Mandatory if Webcam and Headset is connected via USB
 #add path 'usb'    unhide
 #add path 'usb/*'  unhide
 ```